BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-manager.md

 **Jack Skeels:** I like to think it got better.
 How about you?

 **Bill Raymond:** Yeah, absolutely.
 I think we actually covered some more interesting areas and I appreciate that.
-But if you need to, if you would like to reach Jack Skeels, he just provided his LinkedIn and Agency Agile links, and of course, I will make sure that those are on the https://agileinaction.com website.
+But if you need to, if you would like to reach Jack Skeels, he just provided his LinkedIn and AgencyAgile links, and of course, I will make sure that those are on the https://agileinaction.com website.
 And wherever you're watching or reading this, just go into the comments, the show notes, and you'll see the links there as well.
 Thank you once again, Jack Skeels.
 It was a great conversation.

 **Jack Skeels:** Thanks, Bill.
 A real pleasure.